-Rose tea is made from the whole rose blossoms.
 Rose tea is made by infusing hot water with the whole flower, which releases a wide variety of , vitamin C, , vitamin A, various minerals, nerol, geraniol, myrcene, and quercetin.
 In addition, it differs from rosehip, which is made from the fruit of the rose plant.

 There are over three hundred species and thousands of cultivars.
 Most Roses are native to Asia, with smaller numbers native to Europe, North America, and northwestern Africa.
 Our Rose varietal is called Shangri-la Rose, paying respect to its size and its deep red almost black coloring as this dark rose variety yields the boldest aroma, nutrients, and flavonoids.
 Native to the southwest of China by a place called Shangri-la is where we source our Rose at 10,000 feet above sea level.